icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 Importing the EtherCAT application
 +++++++++++++++++++++++++++++++++++

-**Installing the etherCAT Master Software**
+**Installing the EtherCAT Master Software**

 If you have not done so already you need to install the IgH EtherCAT Master for Linux.

    #.
-Download the etherCAT master software and associated makefiles from `<http://doc.synapticon.com/wiki/index.php/File:IgHEthercatLinuxMaster.zip>`_.
-Do not try and get the software from the etherlab site.
+Download the EtherCAT master software and associated makefiles from `<http://doc.synapticon.com/wiki/index.php/File:IgHEthercatLinuxMaster.zip>`_.
+Do not try and get the software from the EtherLab site.
    #.
 Unpack the file and navigate into the folder
    #.
 Be sure to have Linux kernel headers and build-essential installed in order to avoid compilation errors.
 They can be installed following this command::